wiremock/wiremock.org/_site/docs/java-usage.md

 wireMockServer.stop();
 ```

+!!! info

+    If you're neither using JUnit nor any of the WireMock rules, to suitably manage the
+    server lifecycle, you can construct and start the server directly.

 For more details of the `options()` builder accepted by the constructor see [Configuration](./configuration.md) for details.

+As an alternative to calling the client, you can call the stubbing/verifying DSL from the server object.
-As with stubbing and verification via the [JUnit rule](./junit-extensions.md) you can call the
+This works similarly to stubbing and verification using the [JUnit rule](./junit-extensions.md)
-stubbing/verifying DSL from the server object as an alternative to
-calling the client.

 ### Managing ports

-If you've changed the port number and/or you're running the server on
+To change the port number and/or you're running the server on
-another host, you'll need to tell the client:
+another host, you must tell the client:

 ```java
 WireMock.configureFor("wiremock.host", 8089);
 ```

-And if you've deployed it into a servlet container under a path other
+When you deploy into a servlet container under a path other
-than root you'll need to set that too:
+than root, you need to set that too:

 ```java
 WireMock.configureFor("tomcat.host", 8080, "/wiremock");